Trotton with Chithurst

 In the 2001 census the parish covered 7.7 km2 and had 129 households with a total population of 328.
 160 residents were economically active.
 At the 2011 Census the population had only increased marginally to 329.

+There are 28 listed buildings in the civil parish: three at Grade I, and three at Grade II*.

 Trotton

 The village of Trotton is an Anglican parish on the A272, which passes over the River Rother near the church.
 Traffic over the sandstone bridge, which is Grade I listed and dates to about 1600, is controlled by traffic lights because it is too narrow for two vehicles to pass.

 Parish church

 St George's Church dates to around 1230, and was rebuilt in about 1400.
 The church is used by the British Orthodox Church once a month.

 History

 Trotton (Traitone or Trattone) was listed in the Domesday Book (1086) in the ancient hundred of Dumpford as having 14 households comprising four villagers and ten smallholders; with ploughing land, woodland, meadows, a mill and a church, it had a value to the lord of the manor of £5.

 In 1861, the population of the Anglican parish was 452, and its area was 3877 acre.